mautrix/docs/bridges/general/docker-setup.md

 When you put the bridge and Synapse in the same docker-compose file, networking should work out of the box, which means you don't need any of the commented `ports` or `networks` things in the example compose file.

+## Kubernetes
+Kubernetes setups aren't officially supported.
+However, there are some things you should note if you want to run the bridges in k8s or similar systems:

+* You can bypass the startup script and just run the main bridge command directly to avoid permission mangling, automatic registration generation, and other such things.
+The bridge also doesn't need the registration file at all when doing this, only the config file is needed.
+* A `StatefulSet` is likely the best way to run the bridge, because only one container can be running at a time.
+Multiple containers even briefly are extremely unsupported and may cause your server to explode.
+* You should set `publishNotReadyAddresses: true`.
+The bridges will check homeserver -> bridge connectivity on startup, which may fail or be delayed if k8s delays publishing the bridge address.
+There is also no reason to not publish addresses ASAP, because you can only have one instance of the bridge running at a time.